animeshgarai09/Felix-UI-Vanilla/readme.md

 Card are used to show user related data collectively, like product details.
 Cards can be proved very useful while building websites with huge data.

-Find more detail on below topics of _Card_ visit https://://felix-ui-dev.netlify.app/documentation.html#card
+To find more detail on the below topics visit documentation on [Card](https://://felix-ui-dev.netlify.app/documentation.html#card)

 -   Horizontal text card
 -   Vertical item card